matsilv/knowledge-injection-dnn/README.md

     solutions pool).
     `python datasetgenerator/dataprocessing.py -n pls7_100.csv --sol-num 100 --iter-num 100`

-3) Move the files created in the previous steps in a directory named `dataset/pls7`.
+3) Move the files created in the previous steps in a directory named `datasets/pls7`.

 4) Train and test the models.
     1. Here is an example for the model-agnostic NN:
     `python main.py --dim 7 --train --test-num pls-7/model-agnostic/all-ts/run-1 --num-epochs 10000 --max-size 1000000
-    --batch-size 2048 --num-sol 10k --model-type agnostic --validation-size 5000`
+    --batch-size 2048 --num-sol 10k --model-type agnostic --validation-size 5000 --patience 10`
     2. Here is an example for a neural network trained with injection of the all constraints via the MSE regularization
     method:
     `python main.py --dim 7 --train --test-num pls-7/mse-loss/100-sols/full/run-1